apache/systemds/docs/dml-language-reference.md

 The CSV format is a standard text-based format where columns are separated by delimiter characters, typically commas, and rows are represented on separate lines.

-SystemML supports the Matrix Market coordinate format, which is a text-based, space-separated format used to represent sparse matrices.
+SystemDS supports the Matrix Market coordinate format, which is a text-based, space-separated format used to represent sparse matrices.
 Additional information about the Matrix Market format can be found at [http://math.nist.gov/MatrixMarket/formats.html#MMformat](http://math.nist.gov/MatrixMarket/formats.html#MMformat).
-SystemML does not currently support the Matrix Market array format for dense matrices.
+SystemDS does not currently support the Matrix Market array format for dense matrices.
 In the Matrix Market coordinate format, metadata (the number of rows, the number of columns, and the number of non-zero values) are included in the data file.
 Rows and columns index from 1.
 Matrix Market data must be in a single file, whereas the (i,j,v) text format can span multiple part files on HDFS.
 Therefore, for scalability reasons, the use of the (i,j,v) text and